jkereako/Kringle/README.md

 # Features
  - **Promises.** Uses [Google's Promises][Promises] framework to provides a sane way to manage completion handlers and asynchronous behavior in general
- - **JSON deserialization.** JSON is deserialized on a background queue (so it won't hang your app if your JSON dataset is large) into Decodable objects
+ - **JSON deserialization.** JSON is deserialized on a background queue so it won't hang your app if your JSON dataset is large
- - **Automatic cookie storage.** Any response that contains the `Set-Cookie` header will automatically save cookies
+ - **Automatic cookie storage.** Any response that contains the `Set-Cookie` header will automatically store cookies

 # Design
 So I said this is an opinionated framework.
 The interface to this